-- CLEAN PUMP Clear the water inlet, jet pump, and drive shaft of foreign objects. - □PUMP COVER TIGHT Check the jet pump cover and inlet grate for looseness.
-Tighten the mounting bolts, if needed. - ☐HULL DAMAGE Inspect the hull for damage. - □FUEL LEVEL Turn the watercraft upright and check the fuel tank level.
-Refill if necessary and turn the fuel valve to ON. - FASTENERS Check and tighten any loose bolts, nuts, or clamps. - □HOSE CONNECTIONS Be sure all hose connections are secure and that all hose clamps are tight.
+- □CLEAN PUMP Clear the water inlet, jet pump, and drive shaft of foreign objects. - □PUMP COVER TIGHT Check the jet pump cover and inlet grate for looseness.
+Tighten the mounting bolts, if needed. - □HULL DAMAGE Inspect the hull for damage. - □FUEL LEVEL Turn the watercraft upright and check the fuel tank level.
+Refill if necessary and turn the fuel valve to ON. - □SEDIMENT BOWL Drain any water out of the sediment bowl and clean it. - □FASTENERS Check and tighten any loose bolts, nuts, or clamps. - □HOSE CONNECTIONS Be sure all hose connections are secure and that all hose clamps are tight.
 Check all hoses for cracks or deterioration and replace if necessary. - □FIRE EXTINGUISHER Check your fire extinguisher for a full charge. - □STEERING Check the operation of the steering for binding, rough spots, or excessive play.
 Adjust the cable, if needed (see Control Cable Adjustments in the MAINTENANCE AND ADJUSTMENTS chapter).
 The steering cable is sealed at both ends and does not need lubrication.
 If the seals are damaged, the cable must be replaced. - □THROTTLE CONTROL Check the operation of the throttle for binding, rough spots or excessive play.
 Adjust the cable if needed (see Control Cable Adjustments in the MAINTENANCE AND ADJUST-MENTS chapter).
 The throttle lever must return to the fully closed position when released.